DanilZherebtsov/verstack/docs/source/index.rst

 - HH:MM:SS
 - HH:MM

-Timezone suport: any of the following timezone format examples are recognized as valida timestamps:
+Timezone suport: any of the following timezone format examples are recognized as valid timestamps:
 - 2023-01-01 13:45 UTC
 - 2023-01-01 13:45 UTC+3
 - 2023-01-01 13:45 +0000